jubatus/website/source/index.rst

 - `@JubatusOfficial: Keep up on latest news <http://twitter.com/JubatusOfficial>`_
 - `Discussions and news about Jubatus on Google Groups <http://groups.google.com/group/jubatus>`_
 - `Fork me on GitHub <http://github.com/jubatus>`_

-Project members are all available in both English and Japanese.

 * :ref:`genindex`